There, I said it.

 It works like this.
 You have an expectation or agenda that something should be different.
 You want something to be done your way.
 The situation is not meeting your expectations of life.

 Here’s the thing about agendas and expectations that doesn’t work.

 Everyone is responsible for their own growth.
 Your idea of what is needed for someone’s own good is an infringement that thwarts everyone’s freedom—yours and theirs.
 First, you deny them the freedom of self-discovery.

 Then, realize that your own freedom depends upon your moment-to-moment awareness.
 When you feel concern, you deny yourself freedom to focus.
 You block the dynamic movement on your own path.

 Concern, Consequence and Possibility

-There is a consequence for your body.
+Why is this important?
+Because there are consequences for your body.
 Judgment, concern and manipulation all constrict you, limiting your ability to listen and to respond.
 Just imagine how many of your thoughts create tightness in your body!